serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 };
 ```

 Now, in your lambda function, GraphQL Schema and Resolvers will be imported ( as explained in next steps).
-Once API Gateway triggers an event, graphqlLambda function will then handled it, and response is sent back to the client.
+Once API Gateway triggers an event, graphqlLambda function will then handled it, and the response is sent back to the client.

 *Step 3: Create GraphQL Schema*